 Alex Hartmann is a partner of the Sydney office of Baker McKenzie regularly engaged in high-profile construction matters.
 He advises private sector and government clients on engineering contracts, construction and commercial property projects and infrastructure-related legal issues.

 Alex's practice focuses on all facets of project delivery — from contract structuring, drafting and negotiation through to advice on contract administration and all types of dispute resolution.
-Alex has been described as "very articulate, approachable, and excellent at dealing rapidly with difficult issues" by Chambers Asia Pacific.
+Alex has been described as "very articulate, approachable, and excellent at dealing rapidly with difficult issues" in the Chambers Asia Pacific guide.

 Representative Legal Matters

 Non-contentious infrastructure and major projects:

 - Acting for University of Technology, Sydney - Advising on a number of high-profile campus redevelopment projects including Broadway and Central Buildings and major Haymarket redevelopment.

 - WaterNSW - Advising on procurement and contract drafting for Warragamba Dam Wall Raising project and in relation to range of other contracts.